Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 What to Pack for Greece in October

-• Bring airy, cotton clothes along with light jackets and sweaters to add as layers.
+• Bring airy, cotton clothes, light jackets, and sweaters to add as layers.

 • Don’t forget your essentials: swimwear, sunscreen, sunglasses, flip-flops, hats, and tote bags for those perfect beach days.